Family Friendly Things to do in Duluth MN

 28 Amazing Family Friendly Things to do in Duluth MN 2024

-There are a few things that stood out as ‘must do’s’ while we were visiting Duluth, Minnesota.
+There are a few things that stand out as ‘must do’s’ while we were visiting Duluth, Minnesota.
 From their iconic lift bridge to their hidden hiking trails that are just off the beaten path.

-The entire family has a great time when we go up to Duluth, either for a day trip o when we stay along the north shore.
+The entire family has a great time when we go up to Duluth, either for a day trip or when we stay along the north shore.
 The summer months tend to get the most love, but I actually enjoy winter there better!

-Fewer crows and the epic ice formations along Lake Superior.
 Some of the best things include finding hidden areas not many people know about.
 After 5 years of blogging, I’m finally sharing my family’s list of fun things to do in Duluth MN.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

-When people from Minneapolis always ask, where should I go this weekend, the first place I think of I Duluth MN.
+When people from Minneapolis always ask, where should I go this weekend, the first place I think of I Duluth, MN.
 It’s the perfect day trip location or weekend getaway.

 Sitting alongside one of the biggest great lakes, there are so many Duluth attractions it was hard to keep my list to only 28.

-In trying to keep the list filled with non-seasonal festivals like the Bentleyville Tours of Lights and universally appealing, sorry Duluth Children’s Museum, there are many more I could have added.
+In trying to keep the list filled with non-seasonal festivals like the Bentleyville Tours of Lights and universally appealing, sorry, Duluth Children’s Museum, there are many more I could have added.

 I hope you enjoy your escape from the Twin Cities and do a few of these fun attractions on your next trip to Duluth.